 As such, some people try to tamper with the device or remove it in order to bypass the monitoring.
 Although this seems like it shouldn’t be too difficult, the makers of the CAM Device have thought of this as well.
 It is designed not to be tampered with.

 First, the device is attached to a person’s ankle by the operating company in a manner that does not allow the person to remove it.
-Although the device can be removed by cutting it off the restraints, the device will notify the monitoring company as soon as it detects the tampering.
+Although the device can be removed by cutting it off the restraints, the device will notify the monitoring company as soon as it detects tampering.

 Finally, the device must make contact with the base station periodically in order to maintain reporting the statistics.
 As such, any thought of running the battery down or keeping it far away from the base station would simply cause an alert to the monitoring company.

-NOTE: an important thing to note is that if you cause any damage to the CAM Device or the straps that attach it to your ankle, you will be responsible for additional fees and fines for the destroyed device.
+NOTE WELL: If you cause any damage to the CAM Device or the straps that attach it to your ankle, you will be responsible for additional fees and fines for the destroyed device.

 How Much Does a Continuous Alcohol Monitoring Device Cost?

-Generally, for a voluntary installation of the CAM Device (i.e. not Court Ordered), you are typically looking at an Installation Fee of anywhere from $50-$100 and then a daily rate ranging from $10-$15 a day based on which data service you require to monitor your progress (phone landline, internet based, or cellular based).
+Generally, for a voluntary installation of the CAM Device (i.e. not Court Ordered), you are typically looking at an Installation Fee of anywhere from $50-$100 and then a daily rate ranging from $10-$15 / day based on which data service you require to monitor your progress (phone landline, internet based, or cellular based).

 Most service providers require you to pay for a certain amount of days upfront (anywhere from 14 days to 30 days).
 Additionally, if the device is damaged or broken in anyway, you will be liable for the full replacement of the device or damaged part.